 ^{}There are no intangible assets under development where completion is overdue against original planned timelines or where estimated cost exceeded its original planned cost as on March 31, 2022 and March 31, 2021.
 Project execution plans are calibrated annually on the basis of Management's judgement and estimates w.r.t future business, technology developments / economy / industry / regulatory environment and all the projects are assessed as per rolling annual plan.

-Notes to the Financial Statements All amounts are in ₹ crores, except share data and where otherwise stated
+All amounts are in ₹ crores, except share data and where otherwise stated

 NOTE 5: INVESTMENTS